 A reverse mortgage allows seniors to convert equity in their homes to cash.
 You don’t have to pay back the loan and interest as long as you live in the house.
-And you remain entirely responsible for the property, including physical maintenance, payment of all taxes, fire insurance, and condominium or maintenance fees.
+And you remain entirely responsible for the property, including physical maintenance, payment of all taxes, insurance, and condominium or maintenance fees.

 #9 Jumbo Loans

 A jumbo loan, or jumbo mortgage, is a mortgage loan that exceeds the limits set by the Federal Housing Finance Agency (FHFA).
-Because jumbo loans are not eligible to be secured by government-sponsored agencies and are considering a non-conforming mortgage loan, jumbo mortgages are considered riskier than FHA, USDA, and VA loans.
+Because jumbo loans are not eligible to be secured by government-sponsored agencies and are considered a non-conforming mortgage loan, jumbo mortgages are considered riskier than FHA, USDA, and VA loans.